Pinnacle Awards – FAQ

 When is a project eligible for submission?

-All work must be implemented, published or broadcast between January 1, 2019 and December 31, 2019.
-If a long-term strategy was developed prior to January 1, 2019, and hasn’t been entered in this competition, it is eligible for entry.
+Due to the cancellation of the 2020 Pinnacle Awards because of COVID-19, the 2021 Pinnacle Awards will recognize work for both 2019 and 2020.
+All work must be implemented, published or broadcast between January 1, 2019 and December 31, 2019 or January 1, 2020 and December 31, 2020.
+If a long-term strategy was developed prior to January 1, 2019 or January 1, 2020 and hasn’t been entered in this competition, it is eligible for entry.

 How do I prepare my entry?